Get,

 Potential Uses of Macadamia Nuts for Overall Health:

-The nutrient profile of macadamia contains high amounts of unsaturated fats and various bioactive compounds which might act against certain diseases.
+The nutrient profile of macadamia contains high amounts of unsaturated fats and various bioactive compounds that might act against certain diseases.
 Some of the potential uses of macadamia nuts are as follows:

 Macadamia nuts might be helpful against diabetes.
 Animal studies have shown that palmitoleic acid present in macadamia nuts might increase the insulin sensitivity of cells.
 It might affect the activity of certain proteins (MCP-1 and TNF-α) which are responsible for communicating with other cells.
 Thus, macadamia nuts might be affecting glucose production, transportation, and storage.
 Ultimately, these processes might result in a lowering of blood glucose levels.
 However, more studies are required to confirm these activities in humans.
 Kindly consult a doctor for proper diagnosis and treatment of diabetes and do not self-medicate.1